1. St. Louis Rams: Sam Bradford QB, Oklahoma

 Team needs: QB/WR/CB/DE/OLB

-What the Rams need most is a QB especially after cutting Marc Bulger.
-The word around the rumor mill is that they are enamored with Sam Bradford after his pro day, so unless they hit a snag during contract negotiations or make some blockbuster trade for a QB this selection is not going to change to Ndamukong Suh, who would be the favorite if they do not select a QB.
-They have a lot of holes to fill in the later rounds and will need targets for whoever they get to play QB for them next season as well as OLB’s and DB’s for a defense that was absolutely awful last season.
+What the Rams need most is a QB.
+The word around the rumor mill is that they are enamored with Sam Bradford.
+So unless they trade for a QB this pick isn’t going to change to Ndamukong Suh, who would be the favorite if they do get a QB.
+Heading into an uncapped year means the Rams can dump Marc Bulger’s salary without any future consequences.
+They have a lot of holes to fill in the later rounds and will need targets for whoever they get to play QB for them next season as well as LB’s and DB’s for a defense that was absolutely awful last season.

-3. Tampa Bay Buccaneers: Gerald McCoy DT, Oklahoma
+3. Tampa Bay Buccaneers: Ndamukong Suh DT, Nebraska

 Team needs: DT/WR/DE/CB/SS